Family seeks answers over father’s death

-A woman has said her family demands answers from the HSE about the circumstances surrounding her father’s death in University Hospital Waterford’s (UHW) emergency department (ED).
+A woman has said her family demands answers from the HSE about the circumstances surrounding her father’s death in University Hospital Waterford’s (UHW) emergency department (ED), writes Joe Leogue.

 Jimmy Power, aged 66, died of a cardiac arrest having been admitted to UHW in April with complications from his existing asthma and chronic obstructive pulmonary disease.